awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_usage.md

 <my-s3-bucket>/SMSUsageReports/<region>/YYYY/MM/DD/00x.csv.gz
 ```

 Each file can contain up to 50,000 records\.
-If the records for a day exceed this limit, Amazon SNS will add multiple files\.
+If the records for a day exceed this quota, Amazon SNS will add multiple files\.

 The following shows an example report: